-Peter Dyson has been leading the development and application of advanced computing technologies to solve the complex problems of commercial and government clients—for 30 years.
+As co-founder of Modus Operandi, Peter Dyson brings more than 30 years of experience in leading the development and application of advanced computing technologies to solve the complex problems of commercial and government clients.

 Chief Technology Officer

-Mr. McNeight served as President of Modus Operandi from 2012–2017.
-During his tenure he drew upon his entrepreneurial and leadership experience of high-tech companies to lead Modus Operandi to the forefront of the government and military software technology market.
+Richard McNeight served as president of Modus Operandi from 2012–2017.
+During his tenure he drew upon his entrepreneurial and leadership experience at high-tech companies to lead Modus Operandi to the forefront of the government and military software technology market.
 Mr. McNeight has been serving as a Modus Operandi board member since 2007.

-Previously he was president of Federal Systems LLC and was the founder of Paravant Computer Systems in 1982.
-Mr. McNeight led Paravant through its successful initial public offering in 1996 and its acquisition by DRS Technologies in 2002.
+Previously, Mr. McNeight was president of Federal Systems LLC.
+In 1982 he founded Paravant Computer Systems which he led through its successful initial public offering in 1996 and its acquisition by DRS Technologies in 2002.
 He subsequently served as president of DRS Tactical Systems, significantly growing the business and establishing DRS as the worldwide leader in design and production of rugged portable computers for military systems.

 James W. Thomas

-He has a B.S. in mathematics from Florida Institute of Technology and an M.B.A. from the University of Virginia.
-He is a member of the board of trustees of Florida Institute of Technology.
+Mr. Thomas has a B.S. in mathematics from Florida Institute of Technology and an M.B.A. from the University of Virginia.
+He has served on various Boards for both private and public companies and NGO’s including Vice Chairman of the Board of Trustees of Florida Institute of Technology.